Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Summary and conclusion

-Our conclusion that damping parameterizations are necessary for attaining realistic semi-diurnal tidal energy levels is consistent with the results of \citeA{Ansong2015}, who demonstrated that the sea surface height signature of internal tides in HYCOM is closer to altimetry observations when the HYCOM simulations contain a wave drag than when they do not.
+Our conclusion that damping parameterizations are necessary for attaining realistic semidiurnal tidal kinetic energy levels is consistent with the results of \citeA{Ansong2015}.
+The latter paper demonstrated that the sea surface height signature of internal tides in HYCOM is closer to altimetry observations when the HYCOM simulations contain a wave drag than when they do not.
+The work here, comparing HYCOM and MITgcm LLC4320 simulations with drifter observations, suggests that the lack of parameterized wave drag in LLC4320 leads to overly large tidal kinetic energies.
+Indeed, the contrast between simulations with and without wave drag is greater for tidal kinetic energy than it is for internal tide sea surface height.
+Some caution regarding this interpretation is warranted, however, as we are comparing two different models.

+The diurnal band is complicated because of overlapping processes.
+Diurnal motions include diurnal tides, diurnal cycling of Ekman and submesoscale flows, and, in latitudes where the frequency-band definitions overlap ($\sim$ 30$^{\circ}$), near-inertial flows.
+The stationary component of diurnal tides can be computed separately from other diurnal motions via a tidal harmonic analysis.
+Maps and zonal averages indicate that stationary diurnal tides are a relatively small component of the KE seen in the diurnal band.

-We have shown here that HYCOM also lies closer to drifters than LLC4320 does in the diurnal band, which overlaps with the near-inertial band under the definitions employed here.
-In addition, we have shown that low-frequency ($<$0.5 cpd) motions in both models are generally too weak, especially near the equator, that both models suffer from weak near-inertial motions in the northern mid-to-high latitudes, and that numerical instabilities yield overly large tidal HYCOM semidiurnal KE in the North Pacific.
+In additional results, we have shown that HYCOM lies closer to drifters in the diurnal band (with the notable exception of the vertical structure proxy ratio at low latitudes), that low-frequency ($<$0.5 cpd) motions in both models are generally too weak, especially near the equator, that both models suffer from weak near-inertial motions in the northern mid-to-high latitudes, and that numerical instabilities yield overly large tidal HYCOM semidiurnal KE in the North Pacific.

-We find that HYCOM generally has higher spatial correlations with drifter observations of KE than MITgcm LLC4320 does, across a wide variety of frequency bands.
+HYCOM has higher spatial correlations with drifter KE than MITgcm LLC4320 does, across a wide variety of frequency bands.
 This result is consistent with \citeA{Luecke2020}'s finding that the spatial correlations between HYCOM and mooring observations of KE and temperature variance are higher than the correlations between MITgcm LLC4320 and mooring observations.